germs-lab/SOPs/manure_dna_extraction_96well.md

 7. Shake at speed 20 for 10 minutes, remove plates and re-orient them so that the side closest to the machine body is now furthest from the machine body and shake again at speed 20 for 10 minutes.
     + use program 2 on the Plate Shaker
-8. Centrifuge at room temperature for 6 minutes at 4500 x g(RCF)(RCF).
+8. Centrifuge at room temperature for 6 minutes at 4500 x g(RCF).
 9. Remove and discard the Square Well Mat.
 Transfer the supernatant (~700µl) to a clean 1 ml Collection Plate.
     + use 8 channel 300µl multichannel pipetteman.
 Transfer 200µl at a time.
 Use wellevator for the last transfer.
     + The supernatant may still contain some soil particles.
     + change pipette tips for each well. use 96 tips.
 10. Add 250 µl of Solution C2 and apply **Sealing Tape** to plate.
 Vortex for 5 seconds and incubate at 4ºC for 10 minutes.
-Centrifuge the plate at room temperature for 6 minutes at 4500 x g(RCF)(RCF).
+Centrifuge the plate at room temperature for 6 minutes at 4500 x g(RCF).
 Remove and discard **Sealing Tape**.
     + use E1 Clip-tip 1250µl, program `Htp-repeat250µl`
     + this program will repeatly pipette 4X 250µl with a pre-dispense step.